 Pauline Marx, Chief Assistant Treasurer

-Pauline Marx grew up in New York City.
-She has a bachelor’s degree from the University of Michigan and an MBA from Yale School of Management.
-She has lived in the San Francisco bay area since 1979, working for both investment banking firms and local governmental agencies, always focusing on the intersection of business and public policy at the local government level.
+Ms. Marx has a bachelor’s degree from the University of Michigan and an MBA from Yale School of Management.
+She has lived in the San Francisco Bay Area since 1979, working for both investment banking firms and local governmental agencies, always focusing on the intersection of business and public policy at the local government level.

 David Augustine, Tax Collector